 Instead, simply pick your top three life highs and three crushing lows.
 Then, decide what about these moments made them definable as such.
-With a life coach, you’ll be able to assess these moments, prevent the lows from re-emerging and harness the energies that resulted in those highs!
-Sounds good, eh?
+With a life coach, you can assess these moments, prevent the lows from re-emerging, and harness the energies that resulted in those highs.

 A reflective journal is one of the best coaching tools for gaining self-awareness and perspective.
 However, what makes journaling such a great coaching tool is the ability to assess and validate emotions.

 So, if you feel a spark of inspiration, simply jot down those emotions and thoughts.
-Then, you can share those ideas and experiences with your life coach which will allow you both to assess where your best business ideas are coming from!
+Then, you can share those ideas and experiences with your life coach, allowing you both to assess where your best business ideas are coming from.

-One of the best aspects of this coaching tool is that modern technology allows clients and coaches to sync journals.
-So, clients needn’t wait for their next appointment for valuable feedback!
+One of the best aspects of journaling as a coaching tool is that modern technology allows clients and coaches to sync journals.
+So, clients don’t have to wait for their next appointment for valuable feedback!
 A win-win if we may say so ourselves…

 The ‘Three Good Things’ Gratitude Exercise

-For this exercise, we recommend that the client writes down three good things that went well on a particular day.
-Whether these are as large as reaching a business milestone or as small as receiving a passing smile on their commute, encourage them to write it down!
+For this exercise, we recommend that the client write down three good things that went well on a particular day.
+Whether these are as large as reaching a business milestone or as small as receiving a passing smile on their commute, encourage them to write down whatever comes to mind.

 Over time, they’ll be able to garner positivity from each day, no matter how crummy it may have seemed in the moment.

 A great coaching tool that benefits both client and coach is the pre-session check-in.
-Not only does this allow both coach and client to visualise client goals prior to the session, but it allows any roadblocks that have appeared during your time apart to be resolved more quickly.
+Not only does this allow both coach and client to visualize client goals before the session, but it also allows any roadblocks that have appeared during your time apart to be resolved more quickly.

-But that’s not all; the pre-session check-in also helps the client to focus on any issues prior to the meeting, enabling more focused meetings to take place overall.
+But that’s not all!
+The pre-session check-in also helps the client to focus on any issues before the meeting, enabling more focused meetings to take place overall.
 Wahey!